 So, how many calories should you eat at snack time for lasting energy?
 Again, I wish I had a simple, “one size fits all” answer.
 While it depends on a couple of considerations, understanding this will help you to keep your energy up all day long.

 The wide availability of 100-calorie snack bags at the grocery store makes you think that 100-calories is the perfect size.
 And it is…for some people.

 100 calories might be a good snack size to stave off your hunger and keep your energy up.
 (Though let me add that most of the 100-calorie snack bags are so processed that these are not the best choices for snacks).
 More on this later.

 On the other hand, physically active people (and those preferring smaller-sized meals) might require larger snacks – perhaps something in the range of 150-200 calories.
-Others may want to eat something larger - more like a small meal with perhaps 300-400 calories.
+Others may want to eat something larger - more like a small meal or mini-meal with perhaps 300-400 calories.

 So how often should YOU eat?
 Here are several different scenarios to help you discover an eating pattern that might work to help you to increase your energy during the day.

 Eat a Second Breakfast Like a Hobbit

 After one of my presentations, during Q&A, an audience participant asked what I ate for breakfast.
 I shared that I tend to eat a small breakfast, followed a few hours later by a second breakfast.
 And he responded, “Oh, like a hobbit?”